cayton10/CITPics/README.md

 Used bootstrap modal to process error handling on return of JSON messages from uploadPhoto.php script.
 These are working well.
     * Don't forget to move your modals outside of any containing divs, or they'll be stuck at that divs z-index!

+After user is presented with success modal, they're presented with the option of closing the modal to upload another photo, or they can proceed to the gallery page.
+If a user chooses to upload a new photo, all input fields are cleared for next photo upload, as well as the image preview.